Understanding the Presidential Election

 U.S. Political Parties

-Elected officials in the United States are mostly backed by Political Parties.
-These parties, or political organizations, choose the leaders that they want to represent them and support these leaders in the elections.
-In the United States, there are two major political parties, the Republicans and the Democrats, that control most of the elected offices, but other smaller parties can play a role in an election as well.
+Elected officials in the United States are mostly backed by political parties.
+These parties - organizations of politicians, candidates for political office, and their supporters - choose the leaders that they want to represent them, and support these leaders in the elections.
+In the United States, there are two major political parties, the Republicans and the Democrats, that control most of the elected offices.
+Other parties can play a role in an election as well, but all U.S. presidents for the past 150 years have been from one of the two major parties.

 Whether national unity is hurt under the current system is up for debate, but it is true that the parties often disagree on key issues.
 The Republican Party today is considered the more conservative party and Democrats tend to support plans that are more liberal.
-The Republicans currently control the U.S House of Representatives.
-Democrats control the U.S Senate, and the current President, Barack Obama, is a Democrat.
 There are other smaller parties that run the gamut from very conservative to very liberal.
-The candidates that run under these parties don't often win elections but do sometimes affect their outcomes by increasing or taking support away from a candidate from one of the main parties.
+The candidates that run under these parties don’t often win elections but do sometimes affect their outcomes by increasing or taking support away from a candidate from one of the main parties.

 Candidates can also run as Independents, or persons with no political party backing them.
-A candidate may run as an Independent if they can get enough support to organize their own campaign fund raising.
-Senators Bernie Sanders from Vermont and Joe Lieberman from Connecticut are the only independents serving in the U.S. Congress at this time.
+A candidate may run as an Independent if they can get enough support to organize their own campaign fundraising.

-Tomorrow, Americans will go to the polls and vote for President of the United States.
-Each U.S Citizen is allowed one vote for president but the winner is not necessarily decided by counting up all the votes and seeing who comes out on top.
-U.S Presidential Elections are determined by something called the Electoral College.
+On Election Day, Americans will go to the polls and vote for President of the United States.
+Each U.S. Citizen is allowed one vote for president but the winner is not necessarily decided by counting up all the votes and seeing who comes out on top.
+U.S. Presidential Elections are determined by something called the Electoral College.
 The Electoral College is not some kind of university or school.
-It is a system in which each U.S State is given a certain number of voting representatives to cast ballots during an election.
+It is a system in which each U.S. State is given a certain number of voting representatives to cast ballots during an election.
 The number of electors has varied throughout American history but in recent elections there have been a total of 538 electors divided up between the states.

 The number of electors a state gets depends on their population.
 Vermont, having a small population, carried only 3 electors in 2008 while Texas, a big state with a large population, carried 34 electors.
 The residents of each state cast their votes on Election Day, the first Tuesday of November.
 Each ballot is counted as one vote and the winner of the most votes wins the state.
 A candidate wins the election by winning states.
 For example, in the state of California during the 2008 Presidential Election, 13,286,254 votes were cast, with over 8 million going to President Barack Obama.
 His main competitor, John McCain, a senator from Arizona won about 5 million votes.
 California, the most populous state in the country, has 55 electors, which all went to President Obama.